Skrylar/ImpromptuModular/README.md

 ![IM](WriteSeq32.jpg)

 Three channel 32-step writable sequencer module.
-This sequencer was designed to allow the entering of notes into a sequencer in a quick and natural manner when a midi keyboard is connected via the Core MIDI-1 module in VCV Rack.
-A software midi keyboard such as [VMPK](http://vmpk.sourceforge.net/) can also be used (a software midi loopback app may be required), or a keyboard within Rack such as the Autodafe keyboard.
+This sequencer was designed to allow the entering of notes into a sequencer in a quick and natural manner when using, for example:

+* a midi keyboard connected via the Core MIDI-1 module in VCV Rack;
+* a software midi keyboard such as [VMPK](http://vmpk.sourceforge.net/) (a software midi loopback app may be required);
+* a keyboard within Rack such as the Autodafe keyboard.

 Although the display shows note names (ex.
 C4#, D5, etc.), any voltage within the -10V to 10V range can be stored/played in the sequencer, whether it is used as a pitch CV or not, and whether it is quantized or not.

 Ideas: if you have a sustain pedal, use Rack's Midi-CC module and connect the foot-pedal to the WRITE input to coordinate your writing of sequence notes while playing the keyboard.
 Turn on AUTOSTEP to step the sequencer forward on each write.
 Optionally, if you have a three-pedal foot controller, use the other pedals with the STEP L and STEP R inputs to control the sequencer position manually.
-Or, more simply, instead of sending the midi keyboard's gate signal into the sequencer's gate input, send it to the write signal instead, and with autostep, each key-press will automatically be entered in sequence.
+Or, more simply, instead of sending the midi keyboard's gate signal into the sequencer's gate input, send it to the write signal instead, and with autostep on, each key-press will automatically be entered in sequence.
 Gate states and window selection can be done by pressing the 8 and 4 LED buttons respectively, located below and above the main display.

 Here are some specific details on each element on the faceplate of the module.
 Familiarity with Fundamental SEQ-3 sequencer is recommended, as some operating principles are similar in both sequencers.